 Low support, lack of funding and lack of longer-term certainty in the past have made investors very reluctant.

 Slovenia FITs, CO2 taxation and public funds for environmental investments Renewable electricity producers choose between fixed FITs and premium FITs.
 Tariff levels defined annually by Slovenian Government (but have not changed since 2004).

-Tariff guaranteed for five years, then reduced by 5%.
-After ten years, reduced by 10% (compared to original level).
+Tariff guaranteed for five years, then reduced by 5 per cent.
+After ten years, reduced by 10 per cent (compared to original level).
 Relatively stable tariffs combined with long-term guaranteed contracts makes system quite attractive to investors.